jason-woolf/DesmosPlayer/README.md

 so it is possible to see what the program is doing.
 When back-stepping, the console will show the instruction that was just undone.

 > :bulb: Tip: You can skip through the program quickly by repeatedly clicking the "Step" button.
 This can be helpful when debugging a section of the program that is not near the start.
 When single-stepping, pauses and delays are ignored.
-Also, `animateValue()` instructions go straight to the final value and finish if the "Step" button is clicked again while they are running.
+Also, an `animateValue()` instruction goes straight to the final value and finishes if the "Step" button is clicked again while it is running.

 > :bulb: Tip: To jump directly to a section of the program that you want to debug, you can add labels and a `goto()` instruction at the start of the program.
 But without executing all prior instructions, the graph may not be in a useful state when it gets there.